SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Performance Evaluation

 \section{Performance Evaluation}

-In this section, we evaluate, through simulations, the throughput and the delay performances of C-SERENADE and O-SERENADE, and their stabilized variants SC-SERENADE and SO-SERENADE, under various load conditions and traffic patterns to be specified in \autoref{subsec: sim-setting}; there is no need to evaluate E-SERENADE, which exactly emulates SERENA.
-We also compare their delay performances with that of SERENA~\cite{GiacconePrabhakarShah2003SerenaJSAC}, the algorithm they try to approximate.
-The evaluation results, to be presented in~\autoref{subsec:performance-results}, show conclusively that C-SERENADE and O-SERENADE trade either slight or no degradation of delay performances for significant reduction in time complexities.
+\modifiedHL{ In this section, we evaluate, through simulations, the throughput and delay performances of O-SERENADE under various load conditions and traffic patterns to be specified in \autoref{subsec: sim-setting}; there is no need to evaluate the throughput and delay performances of SERENADE, which exactly emulates SERENA. {\bf Note that we have also evaluated the message complexity of SERENADE, and investigated how the mean delay performance of O-SERENADE scales with respect to N, the number of (input/output) ports; these results can be found in \autoref{app:more-sim}.} }